d4hines/flamingo-docs/docs/start_here/intro.md

 [situation calculus](https://en.wikipedia.org/wiki/Situation_calculus) in 1975.

 [<a name="2">2</a>]: The Flamingo-to-JS is a work in progress.
-For now, Flamingo is translated into Prolog and interpreted by the [Tau Prolog Interpreter](https://tau-prolog.org).
+For now, Flamingo is translated into ASP and solved by the wonderful [Clingo solver](https://github.com/potassco/clingo).

 [<a name="3">3</a>]: This is currently a bit hand-wavy in that we only check a fixed number of objects up to a fixed horizon of actions.
 In the short term, this will be configurable.
 In the